facastagnini/atom-better-git-blame/README.md

 #### Setup the Jira integration

 Install our Jira integration to view Jira issues in the blame popover.
+(This currently requires the GitHub integration to work.)

 Go the `Add-ons` page of your Jira instance (see screenshot below) and search for `Layer connector for Jira`.